Day 1: COTONOU

 There will be an introductory visit around the city and the market.
 Before lunch we’ll head for Ouidha.
 Once in Ouidha will be making different visits to relevant spots in the area and start with our photographic activities at the temple of the snakes, the road of the slaves, the holly forest.
 This will be the previous day to the festival, there will be varied photographic opportunities.
 Small groups going by dance, some ambling and greeting everyone they see, or individuals making small offerings, mothers with baskets balanced precariously on their heads, babies tied to their backs, and men beating drums as the parade moves along.

 Day 3: OUIDAH– BOPA - POSOTOME

 Festival day.
 Via the local guide, who is an acolyte himself, we will become immersed in the festival, where the faithful will gather from all over the world to worship and celebrate.

-The four kilometers that separate the coast from the city center will transform into a cavalcade of chaos, joy and color; masked men and priests and devotees move in this archaic and disjointed parade but with no particular hurry – the festival is only just starting.
+The three miles that separate the coast from the city center will transform into a cavalcade of chaos, joy and color; masked men and priests and devotees move in this archaic and disjointed parade but with no particular hurry – the festival is only just starting.